 - On April 21, Deborah Wilson, Assistant Professor of Psychology, successfully defended her dissertation research and her Ph.D with Walden University was conferred.
 Wilson’s dissertation titled “An Evaluative Case Study of Response to Intervention on the Disproportional Placement of African Americans in Special Education” has been nominated for one of two Walden doctoral study awards.
 In May, Wilson attended the conference for The Society for the Psychological Study of Ethnic Minority Issues in Ann Arbor, Mich. where she presented an individual talk on the dissertation findings.

-- Dr. Deborah Wilson, Kasi Townes, LMSW and Jessica Ronk, LMSW presented at the 40th Annual Behavioral Health Institute for the Mental Health Council of Arkansas held in Hot Springs in August.
+- Dr. Deborah Wilson and Kasi Townes, LMSW presented at the 40th Annual Behavioral Health Institute for the Mental Health Council of Arkansas held in Hot Springs in August.
 The presentation titled “Relationship Violence: Infancy through Adolescence” focused on increased awareness and understanding of types of violence experienced during the earlier developmental years, recognizing red flags/warning signs of physical and sexual abuse, and ethical responding of mandated reporting.
-Wilson, Townes, and Ronk also serve as board members of the Women’s Crisis Center of South Arkansas.
+Wilson and Townes also serve as board members of the Women’s Crisis Center of South Arkansas.

 - Jeramy Meacham, Lisa Toms, Ken Green, and Vikram Bhadauria from the SAU College of Business recently had their manuscript “Impact of Information Sharing and Green Information Systems” accepted for publication in the Management Research Review journal.
 The authors surveyed 159 manufacturing managers and found that the ability to share information with suppliers and customers through established enterprise resource planning systems is a necessary precursor to developing green information system capabilities and improving environmental performance.